danielsteman/web-rs/articles/blog5.md

       replicas: 1
 ```

 These examples are copied directly from [the docs](https://docs.seldon.io/projects/seldon-core/en/latest/graph/private_registries.html).
 The `SeldonDeployment` resource can be deployed on Kubernetes with a simple `kubectl apply -f {path to yaml file or EOF-block}`.
 It's also possible to deploy resources like these in a CD pipeline, which I will cover in a future post.
-That's it for now!